AlvaroCaffaro/data-structure/README.md

 There are different types of trees, such as binary trees and binary search trees, which optimize the access and insertion of elements.
 Trees are fundamental in various applications, such as databases, index structures, and file systems.

+🌲 Binary Tree
+The Binary Tree is a specific type of tree data structure where each node can have at most two children: a left child and a right child.
+In this structure, insertions occur in non-dereferenceable positions within the tree, as each position is predefined.
+It is widely used in computer science due to its efficiency in retrieving information, especially when implemented as a Binary Search Tree (BST).
+In a BST, elements are organized so that the left child has a value less than its parent node, while the right child has a greater value.
+This organization optimizes operations such as searching, inserting, and deleting.

 🗺️ Map:
 A Map is a data structure that associates unique keys with values.
 In this repository, the map is implemented using a sorted vector of pairs (key-value).